Sorting through submission documents can feel endless. Files arrive by email in random formats, with missing details, and nothing is consistent.

 Semi-structured documents have some consistency but also contain variations.
 Invoices and bank statements are common examples.

 The position of vendor names or transaction details may shift depending on the source.
-Some advanced software uses machine learning and natural language processing to adapt to these differences.
+Some advanced software uses machine learning models and natural language processing to adapt to these differences.

 It can process invoices from multiple suppliers, recognize key fields, and turn the information into usable business data.